ami-iit/yarp-openmct/README.md

 ## [Server Installation](#top)

 The following instructions assume you are installing the software as a non-root user.
-Make sure that you have [Git](https://git-scm.com) and the .
-The installation and run has been tested on MacOS Catalina 10.15.7 and Vanilla Ubuntu 20.04.
+Make sure that you have [Git](https://git-scm.com) installed in your platform.
+The installation and run have been tested on MacOS Catalina 10.15.7 and Vanilla Ubuntu 20.04.

-1. Install **YARP**: it is recommended to install the binaries using the [Conda package manager](https://anaconda.org/) and installing the YARP package from the [Robotology Conda channel](https://anaconda.org/robotology).
-    - If you are not already using the `conda` package manager, install the `conda` mambaforge distribution following https://github.com/robotology/robotology-superbuild/blob/master/doc/install-mambaforge.md#linux.
-Remember to restart your shell session or run `source ~/.bashrc` (`~/.bash_profile` on MacOS) for the `conda init` command to take effect.
-    - Create a new environment and install the YARP package:
-        ```
-        conda create -n robotologyenv
-        conda activate robotologyenv
-        mamba install -c robotology yarp
-        ```
-    To read more about installing `robotology` package binaries refer to https://github.com/robotology/robotology-superbuild/blob/master/doc/conda-forge.md#binary-installation.
+⚠️ Run the installation steps 1 and 2 from a new terminal without any `conda` package manager environment enabled.

-2. Install [**NVM**](https://github.com/nvm-sh/nvm), a **Node.js** Version Manager by MIT, which safely handles the installation of multiple versions of Node.js and easy switching between versions.
+1. Install [**NVM**](https://github.com/nvm-sh/nvm), a **Node.js** Version Manager by MIT, which safely handles the installation of multiple versions of Node.js and easy switching between versions.
 As mentioned in later steps, two different versions of Node.js versions are required for installing and running the visualization tool.
-    Follow the NVM installation instruction steps in https://github.com/nvm-sh/nvm.
+    Follow the NVM installation instruction steps in https://github.com/nvm-sh/nvm, recapped below:

-    ⚠️ **Note:** Run the installation steps from a new terminal without a `conda` environment enabled.
-The NVM installation steps are recapped below:

     a.
 Run the command below which downloads and runs the one-line installer
     ```